ScanGov/scangov-com/content/about.md

 Government digital services face unique challenges that private sector tools don't address.
 Unlike commercial websites, government sites must serve everyone equally, follow strict [accessibility requirements](https://standards.scangov.org/), and maintain high [security standards](https://standards.scangov.org/) while operating under budget constraints.

 Digital experience teams and government leaders want to deliver great digital services to the public.
 However, there's a lot to understand and stay on top of when it comes to technical implementation.
 ScanGov was built by people who experienced this pain point firsthand.
-Even though they have years of experience building websites and applications, they weren't holistically versed on all of the key digital experience indicators and had no easy, seamless way to monitor their progress across multiple sites and standards.
+Even teams with years of experience building websites and applications may have blind spots.
+A seamless way to monitor  progress across multiple sites and standards helps keep the team on top of all aspects of digital service delivery.

 ## The problem